csiebler/csiebler.github.io/content/posts/azure-search-vector-search-openai-langchain.md

 ## Summary

 In this blog post, we discussed how we can use Azure Cognitive Search, LangChain, and Azure OpenAI Service to build a ChatGPT-like experience, but over private data.
 We used embeddings and Azure Cognitive Search to enable the document retrieval step and then used the `gpt-3.5-turbo` model to generate an answer from the retrieved documents.

+Special thanks goes to [Fabrizio Ruocco](https://www.linkedin.com/in/fabrizioruocco/) who pushed the PR for Azure Cognitive Search integration to LangChain!